tvl83/autoclaimecrv/readme.md

 #### ENABLECLAIMDAD
 This setting will enable or disable the checking claim amount and claiming rewards for locking DAD tokens.

+#### ENABLECLAIMLP
+This setting will enable or disable the checking claim amount and claiming rewards for adding to 3pool.

 The file should look like this:
 ```dotenv
 PRIVATEKEY=yourPrivateKey